10 Best Albums To Turn People On To Southern Rock

 # 3 – Bring It Back Alive – Outlaws

-Bring It Back Alive is the first of three live albums in a row that close up this list.
+Bring It Back Alive is the first of three live albums in a row to close up this list.
 Southern rock is all about jamming, attitude, and performance, and that’s why these three live albums close out this list.
 The Outlaws were one of the most popular Southern rock bands.
 One of the reasons behind their popularity was this two-record set released in 1978.
-They had already had hits before this, but it was the live version of “Green Grass and High Tides” that put them over the top.
-The album also features great songs by the band such as “Hurry Sundown,” “There Goes Another Love Song,” and “Stick Around for Rock and Roll.”
+They had already had hits before this, but the live version of “Green Grass and High Tides” put them over the top.
+The album also features great songs by the band, such as “Hurry Sundown,” “There Goes Another Love Song,” and “Stick Around for Rock and Roll.”
 Led by Hughie Thomasson on guitars and vocals, this man was a force to be reckoned with in the 1970s.

 # 2 – Eat A Peach – The Allman Brothers Band